-Given the extremely low likelihood of interaction between sea turtle research activities and ESAlisted or proposed cetaceans, and the mitigation measures in place as a condition of research permits issued under section 10, and the negligible impacts of any behavioral responses of cetaceans that are encountered, we determine that the proposed action is not likely to adversely affect blue whales, fin whales, sei whales, sperm whales, North Atlantic right whales, bowhead whales, false killer whales Main Hawaiian Islands Insular DPS, humpback whales Central America DPS, humpback whales Mexico DPS, humpback whales Western North Pacific DPS, and killer whales Southern Resident DPS.
+Given the extremely low likelihood of interaction between sea turtle research activities and ESAlisted or proposed cetaceans, and the mitigation measures in place as a condition of research permits issued under section 10, we find the likelihood of sea turtle ADD research resulting in adverse effects to cetaceans so low as to be discountable.
+Therefore, we determine that the proposed action is not likely to adversely affect blue whales, fin whales, sei whales, sperm whales, North Atlantic right whales, bowhead whales, false killer whales Main Hawaiian Islands Insular DPS, humpback whales Central America DPS, humpback whales Mexico DPS, humpback whales Western North Pacific DPS, and killer whales Southern Resident DPS.

-6.1.2 Cetacean Designated and Proposed Critical Habitat
+6.1.2 Cetacean Designated Critical Habitat

-Designated critical habitat for two cetaceans can potentially overlap with the proposed research activities: North Atlantic right whale and southern resident DPS killer whale.
-Proposed critical habitat for the false killer whale Main Hawaiian Islands Insular DPS can also potentially overlap with the proposed research activities.
+Designated critical habitat for three cetaceans can potentially overlap with the proposed research activities: North Atlantic right whale, southern resident DPS killer whale, and the false killer whale Main Hawaiian Islands Insular DPS can also potentially overlap with the proposed research activities.

 Critical habitat was initially designated for the North Atlantic right whale in 1994 and replaced by NMFS with a new designation in January 2016.
 The new critical habitat designation includes Unit 1 in the Gulf of Maine (GOM) and Georges Bank region and Unit 2 off the Southeast U.S. coast.
 The physical and biological features essential to the conservation of the North Atlantic right whale found in these areas include a combination of the following biological and physical oceanographic features: 1) the physical oceanographic conditions and structures of the GOM and Georges Bank region that combine to distribute and aggregate C. finmarchicus for right whale foraging, namely prevailing currents and circulation patterns, bathymetric features (basins, banks, and channels), oceanic fronts, density gradients, and temperature regimes; 2) low flow velocities in Jordan, Wilkinson, and Georges Basins that allow diapausing C. finmarchicus to aggregate passively below the convective layer to that copepods are retained in the basins; 3) late stage C. finmarchicus in dense aggregations in the GOM and Georges Bank region; and 4) diapausing C. finmarchicus in aggregations in the GOM and Georges Bank region.
-The essential physical and biological feature for right whale calving habitat include: 1) calm sea surface conditions of Force 4 or less on the Beaufort Wind Scale; 2) sea surface temperatures from a minimum of 7 degrees Celsius and never more than 17 degrees Celsius; 3) water depths of 6 to

-28 meters, where these features simultaneously co-occur over contiguous areas of at least 231 nm^2 of ocean waters during the months of November through April.
+The essential physical and biological feature for right whale calving habitat include: 1) calm sea surface conditions of Force 4 or less on the Beaufort Wind Scale; 2) sea surface temperatures from a minimum of 7 degrees Celsius and never more than 17 degrees Celsius; 3) water depths of 6 to 28 meters, where these features simultaneously co-occur over contiguous areas of at least 231 nm of ocean waters during the months of November through April.